안녕하세요~! 토미입니다!

 The same rule applies to the cases where the subordinate clause is an adverb clause.

-One example of an adverb clause is to express time, using when such as when I came back, or when my brother saw me and excetra.
+One example of an adverb clause is to express time, using when, such as when I came back, or when my brother saw me, and extra.
 Let’s look at this sentence.

 제가 집에 돌아왔을 때, 가족들은 이미 자고 있었어요.

-“When I got home” is the adverb clause, which is the subordinate clause of the sentence, and “my family members ~” is the main clause.
+“When I got home” is the adverb clause, the subordinate clause of the sentence, and “my family members ~” is the main clause.

 The original sentences for each clause will be these:

-Comparing them to its compound sentence, you can see the change of particles marking the subjects.
+Comparing them to their compound sentences, you can see the change of particles marking the subjects.

 In the one-clause sentence, it is 저는, but in the subordinate clause of the compound sentence, it is 제가.